bpfree/stellwagen_cable/README.md

 works (including their SASI model).
 The boulder ridges were a polygon layer provided by USGS which were rasterized and added to the sediment raster to give it a 4th value (1-mud, 2-sand, 3-gravel, 4-boulder)."

+The slope data required opening the data in ArcGIS Pro (version 3.0.2) and exporting the raster data from the geodatabase to usable formats in R (.GRID and .TIFF).

 | **Value** | **Score** | **Classification** |
 |---------------|---------------|---------------|
 | 1 - 75 | 1 | Mud |